AnmolBhargava0901/OpenAI-Python-Powered-AI-Desktop-Assistant/README.md

-# 🤖 Jarvis A.I - Voice Activated Assistant
+# 🤖 Kira A.I - Voice Activated Assistant

-**Jarvis A.I** is a Python-based voice assistant that can recognize speech, speak responses, open websites, answer queries using OpenAI's GPT model, and respond based on time and context.
+**Kira A.I** is a Python-based voice assistant that can recognize speech, speak responses, open websites, answer queries using OpenAI's GPT model, and respond based on time and context.

 ---

 ## ✨ Features

-* 🗣️ Wake word activated ("Jarvis")
+* 🗣️ Wake word activated ("Kira")
 * 🌐 Opens popular websites like YouTube, Google, Facebook, etc.
 * 🧠 Answers general queries using OpenAI's GPT-3.5 Turbo
 * 🔊 Speaks responses using `pyttsx3`